 Find the “goods” in your Christmas meals

 Firstly, not all Christmas specialties are heavy and fattening.
 There are nuts (preferably unsalted) for protein and fibre, dried and fresh fruits such as mandarins, oranges, Clementines, Satsumas or apples for more fibre and important vitamins as well as Cranberry sauce with lots of antioxidants.
 The Christmas turkey by itself has also very lean meat, it is really the stuffing, the gravy and those candied yams that make it a heavy meal.
+You can get the best quality meat from Pork Porterhouse where they sell all kinds of the best meats at a reasonable price.

 Salmon is good for omega 3 and protein, and Brussels sprouts for more vitamins, iron and other essential nutrients.

 In general there are sufficient vegetables around a traditional Christmas feast, for everyone to be able to make the right choice; mashed suedes, broccoli, parsnips and cauliflower and of course the already mentioned sprouts.
 Dark chocolate, in moderation, can help reduce high blood pressure.
 Breakfast is a very important meal; high-fiber muesli provides more fiber and that freshly squeezed fruit juice will add more vitamins and antioxidants to get you through the day.
 Snacking on all those Christmas cookies and chocolates of course is one of the things that one should try to avoid or minimize, particularly late at night.
+Don't forget to vacuum seal your food to keep it fresh for the next day, I use this Foodsaver vacuum sealer.

 Keep moving, keep exercising